SurplusInterconnectionin Ohio

 Gas Plant Supply Chain Constraints

-New gas plants ordered today won't come online until 2030-2031 at earliest, with capital costs surging from $1,116-1,427/kW to over $2,000/kW for recent combined-cycle projects (GridLab, 2025).
+New gas plants ordered today won't come online until 2030-2031 at earliest, with capital costs surging to $2,200-2,800/kW for recent combined-cycle projects (GridLab, 2025).

 The Solution: Surplus Interconnection